fotoetienne/jayspalding/index.md

 ## Basic Philosophy

 My practice of "soul care" or biblically informed psychotherapy is based on a number of assumptions.
-I will list a few of them for you here;
+I will list a few of them for you here:

 - I will make every effort to provide therapeutic help that promotes the best interests of my clients.
 - What is good for the soul of mankind, spiritually is good for him/her psychologically as well.